Get your copy of Red Sauce

 Adamo: I was excited by all the links, the various videos, and the websites I was able to visit during the course of reading the book.
 What was your (for lack of a better word) inspiration to include the links?
 And do you find this monster-hunt thrill is the case with most readers?

 Pickworth: Well into the project, I was struggling with this group of links I’d gathered.
 I wanted the images in them to be incorporated in the text vividly, in a way that wasn’t about simply describing them.
 When I mentioned this struggle to my friend Darcie Dennigan, she asked, “Why not include the links?”
 That was so helpful, so great.
-If you want to improve your skills, you can check here and acquire training in Adobe, Microsoft, and more.
 Things really opened up from there.

 Response to the book seems to be positive.
 There have been a couple of reviews—including your lovely one in The Rumpus—and I heard another’s coming out soon.
 It was taught in a couple of college classes earlier this year.
 I’ve gotten a couple of nice notes from strangers.
 And that’s incredibly gratifying, making something some people connect with.